Nil-Store/nil-store/spec.md

 ```

 *Quantize* rounds to the nearest valid limb mod `Q`.
 Noise MUST be generated by a deterministic, constant‑time sampler (e.g., Knuth‑Yao or fixed‑point Ziggurat) using only integer arithmetic to ensure cross‑platform consensus.
-**Normative (RNG & determinism):** The sampler’s pseudorandom stream MUST be derived from SHAKE128 with domain tag `"NIL_SEAL_NOISE"` and inputs `(sector_digest, row_index, pass, window_index)` using counter‑mode expansion.
-Samplers MUST NOT branch on secret values and MUST consume the full stream (masking) even if early rejection occurs.
+**Normative (RNG & determinism):** The sampler’s pseudorandom stream MUST be derived from SHAKE128 with tag `"NIL_SEAL_NOISE"` and inputs `(sector_digest, row_index, pass, window_index)` using **u64 counter‑mode expansion** starting at counter=0.
+**Integer‑only & UB‑free:** Implementations MUST use two’s‑complement integers with fixed widths, no floating point, no signed overflow (use widening 64‑bit intermediates), and no implementation‑defined shifts.
+**Constant‑time:** Samplers MUST NOT branch on secret values and MUST consume the full stream (masking) even if rejection occurs.
 **Normative (Quantize tie‑break):** When rounding halfway cases, implementations MUST use ties‑to‑even on the integer preimage before reduction mod `Q` to avoid platform drift.
+Provide a reference integer pseudocode and KATs to ensure cross‑platform agreement.
+**Sampler conformance (Normative):** Implementations MUST use a table‑driven constant‑time method (alias‑table, Knuth–Yao, or fixed‑point Ziggurat) with precomputed CDF tables baked into KATs.
+Include KATs for: (i) first 4 CTR blocks of the XOF stream per `(row,window,pass)`; (ii) histogram χ² bounds over 2²⁰ samples; (iii) end‑to‑end determinism across big‑endian/little‑endian targets.

 \### 3.6 Row Merkle Tree (PoS²) & Checkpointing